 - Surface area.
-For projects where only a small area is available to use a joinery method, a dowel is the clear winner due to the small hole it requires.
+For projects where only a small space is available to use a joinery method, a dowel is the clear winner due to the small hole it requires.

 - Strength.
 While biscuits are suitable in strength, the depth a dowel goes into wood makes it the far superior joint.

 - Cost.
 For one-time or small projects, a dowel joint is considerably less expensive than purchasing a plate joiner to cut crescent-shaped biscuit grooves.

 - Angles.
 It is possible to drill angled dowels to join corners or other shapes using a doweling jig.

 Dowels vs Biscuits: When to Use a Biscuit

 While dowels are superior in strength, a biscuit is more than sturdy enough for many projects and is best used for: